Tour of Flanders (men's race): Present course

 Since 2017, the Tour of Flanders starts in the city of Antwerp.
 Following a flat run-in of 100 km during which the race passes the towns of Sint-Niklaas, Aalst, Zottegem, and passes the Paddestraat, the racers reach the town of Oudenaarde with the Centrum Ronde van Vlaanderen and shortly thereafter the village of Berchem, where the decisive part of the race starts.

 Since 2012, the latter part of the race consists of three loops in the Flemish Ardennes with a finish in Oudenaarde.
 These take place in the southern part of East Flanders, with short forays into the provinces of West Flanders and Hainaut.
 These loops consist of a succession of hills (hellingen) and a few flat sections of cobbled roads, which determine the nature of the race.
 The hills offer many opportunities to attack and are usually the decisive sites of the race.
-These climbs are notorious for being short but very steep, and most of them - but not all - are cobbled.
+These climbs are notorious for being short but very steep, and most, though not all, are cobbled.

 Most of the climbs are located in a relatively small area, causing the roads to turn constantly and often abruptly, which explains the winding and irregular trajectory of the finale.
 The Oude Kwaremont is the first and longest climb at 2.2 km: an atypical hill because it is not very steep, but considered one of the most arduous climbs in Flanders because of its length and cobbled surface.
 The steepest of all is the fully cobbled Koppenberg, 600 m in length with grueling stretches of 22% over a poorly paved narrow road.

 The last two climbs of the race, the Oude Kwaremont and the Paterberg, are both tackled twice in a finishing circuit.
 During the last loop, the Oude Kwaremont comes at 16 km from the finish and the Paterberg at 13 km, often marking the decisive sites of the race.
 After the Paterberg comes a flat run-in towards the finish, totalling c.
 265 km.